The people of Ontario just reminded all of us very powerfully of why we need PR! So did the Toronto Star editorial supporting it, a first.

 In 2022, 54% of Ontario votes were not effective to help elect an MPP, as the First-Past-The-Post system threw them in the trash.

 And who can say what a real democratic voting system would have given Ontario?
 This year’s 43.03% turnout was the lowest since Confederation.
-But in 2020 New Zealand, where every vote counts, saw an 82% turnout elect a new government with two-party support.
+But in New Zealand, where every vote counts, in 2020 they saw an 82% turnout elect a new government with two-party support.

-The open-list MMP system: Every MPP represents actual voters and real communities
+The open-list or no-list Mixed-Member Proportional systems: Every MPP represents actual voters and real communities

 We’re not talking about a model with candidates appointed by central parties.
 We’re talking about the mixed member system designed by the Law Commission of Canada and endorsed by the Ontario NDP Convention in 2014, where every MPP represents actual voters and real communities.
 The majority of MPPs will be elected by local ridings as we do today, preserving the traditional link between voter and MPP.
 The other 39% are elected as regional MPPs, topping-up the numbers of MPPs from your local region so the total is proportional to the votes for each party.